This is a popular musical motif found throughout the scores of adventure movies and TV shows.

 The classical stereotype of the Irish Immigrant throughout the colonial era (and by extension, the Irish farmer) is an earthily honest man who is one with the world around him, simultaneously able to accept the hardships of life and take any hardship life throws at him, resulting in a robust, innocent and pure optimism that anything is possible through joyful, honest hard work.

-working together for a common cause), the joyfully whimsical strains of the Irish fiddle are invoked to stir similar emotions in the audience.
+Therefore, if a composer wishes to evoke that spirit of optimistic idealistic wonder (especially through montage of True Companions working together for a common cause), the joyfully whimsical strains of the Irish fiddle are invoked to stir similar emotions in the audience.

-Obviously, a popular staple of the Hard Work Montage
+Obviously, a popular staple of the Hard-Work Montage.

-- The Hard Work Montage sequences and "exploration" sequences for the anime Bodacious Space Pirates deliberately uses this trope to take you back to the Golden Age of Piracy, albeit in a futuristic space setting.
+- The Hard-Work Montage sequences and "exploration" sequences for the anime Bodacious Space Pirates deliberately uses this trope to take you back to the Golden Age of Piracy, albeit in a futuristic space setting.

 - Practically the entire musical score of the Heroic Fantasy anime Fairy Tail is made of this trope;

 - The anime adaptation of Spice and Wolf emphasize the hard-working and industrious nature of our traveling merchant heroes by occasionally using violins in its soundtrack.

 - Laid-Back Camp utilizes the fiddle in its incidental pieces to capture the sense of adventure and majesty the girls encounter while camping in the outdoors.